TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 8/Esther 8.16.md

 ---

-The Jews had light and gladness, and joy and honor.
+The Jews had light, gladness, joy, and honor.